 What are Clean Air Zones?

-Clean Air Zones are part of the “Road to Zero” strategy proposed by the UK government. sets forth plans for all new cars and vans to be effectively zero emission by 2040.
+Clean Air Zones are part of the “Road to Zero” strategy proposed by the UK government. which sets forth plans for all new cars and vans to be effectively zero emission by 2040.
 It also aims to make at least 50% of new car sales (and 40% of new van sales) being ultra-low emission by 2030.

 DEFRA (The Department for Environment, Food & Rural Affairs) and the DfT (Department for Transport) published the Clean Air Zone Framework.
 The framework is in place to help guide local authorities on the implementation of CAZ.
 It defines Clean Air Zones as